Skip to content

-Do you fancy a homemade Thai style dinner from time to time?
+Take a look at this lush Thai recipe for cashew chicken, a great example of how easy it is to cook simple Asian flavored dinners at home!Do you fancy a homemade Thai style dinner from time to time?
 Then here is the perfect recipe for you to try out right away tonight: this Thai recipe for a lush cashew chicken stir fry is so easy to make at home!

-I am pretty sure that we must have eaten tons of this Thai chicken cashew while traveling around in Thailand for about 2 months.
+I am pretty sure that we must have eaten tons of this Thai cashew chicken while traveling around in Thailand for about 2 months.

 Classic Thai Chicken Cashew